MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

 # Loops

-This page is a continuation to the explanation of control flow [here](./If-Else.md#java-branching-if-if-else) Loops are frequently used in programming.
-Loops are handy because they save time programming and make our code easier to read and debug.
+This page is a continuation to the explanation of control flow [here](./If-Else.md#java-branching-if-if-else).
+Loops are extremely useful control flow statements that save time programming and make our code easier to read and debug.
+We'll go over the multiple types of loops and their differences in this page.

 ## While Loops

-The while loop is the simplest loop and is used to repeat a part of the program repeatedly until the specified Boolean condition is false.
+The while loop is the simplest loop and is used to repeat a part of the program repeatedly until the specified [Boolean condition](./Boolean-And-Equality-Operators.md#) is false.
 As soon as the Boolean condition becomes false, the loop automatically stops.

 Here is the structure of a while loop: